sirjust/DarkChess/README.md

 ##### **How it works**

 Once the [card object](#card-object) is moved the drag and drop process begin and the position of the [card object](#card-object) will be save in a variable called `lastPos`.
-Since the card is always clicked and selected when moving it, I had to subtract the `SelectedPos` from the position
+Since the card is always clicked and selected when moving it, I had to subtract the `SelectedPos` from the position.

 ```cs
 public void OnBeginDrag(PointerEventData eventData)